Neue Zürcher Zeitung: History and profile

-One of the oldest newspapers still published, it originally appeared as Zürcher Zeitung, edited by the Swiss painter and poet Salomon Gessner, on 12 January 1780, and was renamed as Neue Zürcher Zeitung in 1821.
+One of the oldest newspapers still published, it originally appeared as Zürcher Zeitung, edited by the Swiss painter and poet Salomon Gessner, on 12 January 1780.
+It was renamed Neue Zürcher Zeitung in 1821.

-According to Peter K. Buse and Jürgen C. Doerr many prestige German language newspapers followed its example because it set "standards through an objective, in-depth treatment of subject matter, eloquent commentary, an extensive section on entertainment, and one on advertising."
+According to Peter K. Buse and Jürgen C. Doerr, many prestige German language newspapers followed its example because it set "standards through an objective, in-depth treatment of subject matter, eloquent commentary, an extensive section on entertainment, and one on advertising."

 Aside from the switch from its blackletter typeface in 1946, the newspaper has changed little since the 1930s.
-Only since 2005 has it added color pictures, much later than most mainstream papers.
+Only in 2005 did it add color pictures, much later than most mainstream papers.
 The emphasis is on international news, business, finance, and high culture.
 Features and lifestyle stories are kept to a minimum.

-Politically, the newspaper has been positioned close to the liberal Free Democratic Party of Switzerland since its early period.
-It has a liberal and centre-right orientation.

-The appointment of Eric Gujer as editor-in-chief in 2015 and René Scheu as head of the feature section in 2016, as well as almost half of all contributing editors leaving the newspaper between 2015 and December 2017, marked a noticeable shift to the right, according to critics.
+Historically, the newspaper has been politically positioned close to the liberal Free Democratic Party of Switzerland since its early period.
+The paper's official statutes and guidelines declare it to have a "liberal democratic foundation".
+Accordingly, it has traditionally adopted a free-market liberal and centre-right orientation.
+However, in 2014, Markus Somm (formerly an editor at the Basler Zeitung), a more pronounced right-wing journalist, was slated to became editor-in-chief, leading to fears by staff of a rightward shift, resulting in internal protest.
+The internal upheaval eventually lead to Somm not taking on his role.
+However, the appointment of Eric Gujer as editor-in-chief in 2015 and René Scheu as head of the feature section in 2016, as well as almost half of all contributing editors leaving the newspaper between 2015 and December 2017, marked a noticeable shift to the right, according to critics.